BoldizsarP/rest-full/readme.md

 ## Setting up context

-The context shape can be extended via specifing contextMaker in the _constructor_ settings.
+The context shape can be extended via specifing **contextMaker** in the _constructor_ settings.

-The context must contain elements like,
+Regardless of the supplied shape, the context must contain elements like,

 ```ts
 type context<Body> = {